Anjali Patil

-Anjali Patil is an Indian actress and film director who works in multiple languages.
-She has earned rave reviews for her work in Delhi in a Day, Chakravyuh, Newton and Sri Lankan film With You Without You.
-She received the IFFI Best Actor Award (Female) Silver Peacock Award at the 43rd International Film Festival of India her role in the Sri Lankan film With You Without You.
-In 2013, she starred in the Telugu film Na Bangaaru Talli for which she received the National Film Award – Special Mention, and the state Nandi Award for Best Actress.
+Anjali Patil is an Indian actress who works in Hindi, Marathi, Telugu and Tamil film productions.
+She has received several awards including a National Film Award and a Filmfare Marathi Award.
+She received the IFFI Best Actor Award (Female) Silver Peacock Award at the 43rd International Film Festival of India her role in the Sri Lankan film With You, Without You.

+She earned rave reviews for her work in Delhi in a Day, Chakravyuh, Newton and With You, Without You.
+In 2013, she starred in the Telugu film Naa Bangaaru Talli for which she received the National Film Award – Special Mention, and the state Nandi Award for Best Actress.

+She won Best Female Debut for her Marathi film The Silence.

 Early life and education

 Patil was born into a Marathi family and raised in Nashik, Maharashtra, India.
 Patil completed her higher school in Nashik.
 By age 14, she had decided to pursue performance art as her career.
 She persuaded her parents to send her to the Center for Performing Arts at University of Pune.
 In June 2007, she earned a bachelor's degree in arts with a gold medal for her excellence.
 Later that year, Patil was chosen to pursue Masters in Theater Design at National School of Drama in New Delhi.
 It presented her with many opportunities to work extensively with Indian and International film and theater actors and directors.